 Make sure to have some bottles of water with you when you leave.
 Also, pack some easy-to-access and easy-to-eat treats like cereal or protein bars or nuts and dried fruit.

-Make sure that you avoid very hot or very cold foods in the car and always have these items where you can reach them without needing to look away from the road.
+Also, avoid very hot or very cold foods in the car and always have these items where you can reach them without needing to look away from the road.
 Snack safely and keep your energy up so that you don’t fall asleep or end up getting sick along the way to your destination.

 Sometimes you are in a good groove driving and you think that you can just push on for a few more hours without any issue.
 While this may be true, you are cheating your body out of the time that it needs to move around, stretch and stay active on your drive.
 Sitting for too long in the car can contribute to fatigue, and it can also lead to dangerous situations like blood clots or back injuries.